Likith-Athreya/RAG-Policy-Engine/README.md

 The focus of this assignment is not UI or scale, but reasoning: how documents are retrieved, how prompts are designed, and how the system avoids hallucinations when information is missing.

-The project also compares two prompt versions to show how prompt iteration improves answer quality and reliability.
+The project also compares two prompt versions to demonstrate how prompt iteration improves answer quality and reliability.

 Objective